Designing an AI-powered tool to simplify and analyse employee feedback

 Project learnings

-Designing accessible visualizations required iterative testing with tools like Stark to ensure inclusivity for users with colour blindness.
+Designing accessible visualisations required iterative testing with tools like Stark to ensure inclusivity for users with colour blindness.
 This improved the overall usability and equity of the platform.

 Confidentiality